software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .note }

 > This material doesn't go into React details.
-It is recommended that those group members who have completed (or currently completing) the Front End Development course will be working on the exercises in this section.
+It is recommended that those team members who have completed (or currently completing) the Front End Development course will be working on the exercises in this section.

 The example project has a simple React frontend application in the `frontend/messageList` folder.
 We will be using this application as an example.